 Working with Landowners

-We understand that shifting the project site to the Wild Horse South Reservoir alternative will affect property owners.
-We also understand that your property can be more than just land or a house—it can be personal.
+We understand that property can be more than just land or a house—it is personal.
 Aurora Water is committed to treating affected property owners with respect, fairness, and transparency throughout this process and to partnering with property owners to find fair and flexible solutions that meet their needs.

-To gather all the information required for the environmental reviews, permitting processes, and infrastructure design, Aurora Water and its contractors will be conducting non-invasive surveys and geotechnical fieldwork this year for the proposed Wild Horse South Reservoir site, proposed pipelines, and potential road realignments.
+To gather all the information required for the environmental reviews, permitting processes, and infrastructure design, Aurora Water and its contractors will be conducting non-invasive surveys and geotechnical fieldwork this year for the proposed Wild Horse Reservoir Project, proposed pipelines, and potential road realignments.

 Learn more about the 2026 fieldwork activities